beckoningstranger/pp3-mastermind/README.md

 ## Code

-There were many times where I searched the web for solutions to my problems.
+There were many times I searched the web for solutions to my problems.
 Here is where I actually took code and used it for this project:

   * Trying to figure out how to output colored text in the terminal I looked at the colorama module.
 In the end I ran this code that I found [on Stackoverflow](https://stackoverflow.com/questions/61686780/python-colorama-print-all-colors)
     ```py